Oluchiedeh/my-firstdocker-project/README.md

 - `-t my-nginx-app`: Tags the image with a name, my-nginx-app, making it easier to refer to later.
 - `.`: Tells Docker to use the current directory as the build context (this is where Docker will look for the Dockerfile).

+  View the images with the below command:

+  `docker images`

 Docker will pull the Nginx image if you don't have it already and then build your custom image with the specified configuration.

 #